luci/recipes-py/doc/walkthrough.md

 # Recipes

-Recipes are a domain-specific language (embedded in python) for specifying sequences of subprocess calls in a cross-platform and testable way.
+Recipes are a domain-specific language (embedded in Python) for specifying sequences of subprocess calls in a cross-platform and testable way.

+See [the user guide](./user_guide.md) for a general reference about the recipe engine and ecosystem.

 [TOC]

-## Background

-Chromium uses BuildBot for its builds.
-It requires master restarts to change bot configs, which slows bot changes down.

-With Recipes, most build-related things happen in scripts that run on the slave, which means that the master does not need to be restarted in order to change something about a build configuration.

-Recipes also provide a way to unit test build scripts, by mocking commands and recording "expectations" of what will happen when the script runs under various conditions.
-This makes it easy to verify that the scope of a change is limited.

-## Intro
+## Introduction

 This README will seek to teach the ways of Recipes, so that you may do one or more of the following: